alonitac/DevOpsBootcampUPES/tutorials/networking_ssh.md

 done
 ```

-### change the ssh daemon
+### Change the ssh daemon

 To change the SSH daemon configuration, you can modify the `sshd_config` file on the server.
 This file typically resides in the `/etc/ssh/` directory.
 You can edit this file with `nano` to change various settings such as the port number, authentication methods, and allowed users/groups.
 After making changes to the `sshd_config` file, you'll need to restart the SSH daemon for the changes to take effect.
-Usually it’s done by `systemctl restart sshd`, but since you are working on a Docker container, it’s done by running the following command **from within the machine**:
+Usually it's done by `systemctl restart sshd`, but since you are working on a Docker container, it's done by running the following command **from within the machine**:

 ```bash
 kill -HUP $(cat /config/sshd.pid)